-Figure~\ref{fig:illustration} (right) illustrates this process (for pseudocode see Appendix~\ref{sec:algo}).
-Since $\hhat$ is trained to be locally rather than globally accurate, $\hhat$ need not exactly match $h$ for learning to improve.
-Rather, it suffices for $\hhat$ to induce gradients of the loss that improve performance (see Figure \ref{fig:hhat} in the Appendix).
-H-hat must be periodically retrained because as parameters $\repprm$ change, so does the induced distribution of representations $z$, and $\hhat_\hhatprm$ may become less accurate.
+Figure~\ref{fig:illustration} (right) illustrates this process; for pseudocode see Appendix~\ref{sec:algo}).
+Since $\hhat$ is trained to be accurate for the current embedding distribution rather than globally, $\hhat$ is unlikely to exactly match $h$. \sophie{updated}\dcp{explain what `local` means here; ambiguous, e.g. we don't mean ` local minima` in sense of non-convex problems!} However, for learning to improve, it suffices for $\hhat$ to induce parameter gradients that improve loss (see Figure \ref{fig:hhat} in the Appendix).
+Still, $\hhat$ must be periodically retrained because as parameters $\repprm$ change, so does the induced distribution of representations $z$ (and $\hhat_\hhatprm$ may become less accurate).